Naughty and Nice List: Where Do Your Contractor Marketing Efforts Fall?

 About Chris Lonergan

-Chris Lonergan is the Managing Editor of Footbridge Media.
-With a background in web design, print design, and online marketing, Chris is focused on providing quality marketing and business solutions in the construction and service industries - helping small business owners to more efficiently manage their company and grow their operations.
+Chris Lonergan has over a decade of contractor marketing experience with Footbridge Media.
+With a background in web design, print design, content creation, and online marketing, Chris is focused on providing quality marketing and business solutions in the construction and service industries - helping small business owners to more efficiently manage their company and grow their operations.